schollii/pypubsub/README.rst

 There is also a helper script with subcommands for tagging/pushing::

   python release.py get-latest            # show latest vX.Y.Z tag (or v0.0.0)
-  python release.py init-tag v4.0.4       # create the first tag if none exists python release.py bump-local patch      # create a local tag (major/minor/patch) python release.py push-tag              # push latest tag (prompts/warns about PyPI release)
+  python release.py init-tag v4.0.4       # create a specific tag
+  python release.py bump-local [patch]    # create a local tag (major/minor/patch; default patch) python release.py push-tag              # push latest tag (prompts/warns about PyPI release)

 Warning: pushing a ``v*`` tag triggers the GitHub Actions release workflow, which builds and uploads to PyPI using the configured token.